JordiPolo/minos/README.md

 ...
 ```

-When we hava a `conversions.minos` file like:
+When we have a `conversions.minos` file like:
 ```
 path,{house_id},55505
 path,{renter_id},60000